Welcome to College Prep

 How Colleges Make Decisions About Who Gets Admitted

-Each college has its own set of criteria when it comes to choosing whether or not to accept a student to their institution.
-Some things however, all schools find important.
+Colleges and universities set their own criteria for acceptance; however, there are some things that all schools find important.
 Keep in mind that larger institutions (like Penn State), given the large number of students applying, put more weight on objective data like GPA and SAT scores.
 Smaller schools (like Juniata College) are able to look at a student’s profile like teacher recommendations and their essay.
 The materials included in your application fall into two major categories – academic and personal.

 Academic